ga-wdi-remote/js-functions-hw-drilling/README.md

 ## Submitting Your Work

 When you're ready to submit your work, push the code to your fork on GitHub.
-Then, create an issue on the `wdi-remote-...` repo using the same convention as before: "YourGitHubUsername -- Week XX Day XX".
+Then, create an issue on the `wdi-remote-matey` repo using the same convention as before: "Your Name -- w01d04".
 Run the test suite one last time, take screenshot of the output, and paste that screenshot into the issue's body.
 Also include a link that points back to the code on your fork, and a 'comfort' score for your understanding of the material.